hashicorp/terraform/draft-upgrade-guide.md

 ---

-**Action:** If you use local copies of official providers rather than installing automatically from Terraform Registry, adopt the new expected directory structure for your local directory either by running `terraform providers mirror` or by manually reorganizing the existing files.
+**Action:** If you use local copies of official providers rather than installing them automatically from Terraform Registry, adopt the new expected directory structure for your local directory either by running `terraform providers mirror` or by manually reorganizing the existing files.

 ---